murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 [libsecp256k1][libsecp256k1 repo], and [Bitcoin Improvement Proposals (BIPs)][bips repo].*

-- [Bitcoin Core #10973][] makes Bitcoin Core's built-in wallet access information about the block chain through a class rather than using same-process variables.
-There are no user-visible changes associated with this update, but the merge is notable because it's the last of a set of foundational refactorings that should make it easy for future changes to run the node and the wallet/GUI in separate processes (see [Bitcoin Core #10102][] for one approach to this).
+- [Bitcoin Core #10973][] makes Bitcoin Core's built-in wallet component access information about the block chain through a well-defined interface rather than directly accessing functions and variables on the node component.
+  There are no user-visible changes associated with this update, but the merge is notable because it's the last of a set of foundational refactorings that should make it easy for future changes to run the node and the wallet/GUI in separate processes (see [Bitcoin Core #10102][] for one approach to this), as well as improving the modularity of the Bitcoin Core codebase and allowing more focused component testing.
   Besides laying the groundwork for major changes to come, this PR is notable for being open for over a year and a half, receiving almost 200 code-review comments and replies, and requiring over 150 updates